bazelbuild/starlark/spec.md

 ## Overview

-Starlark is an untyped dynamic language with high-level data types, first-class functions with lexical scope, and automatic memory management or _garbage collection_.
+Starlark is a typed dynamic language with high-level data types, first-class functions with lexical scope, and automatic memory management or _garbage collection_.